Black Berlin Biennale

 Founded in 2012 by Afrotak TV cyberNomads to address the misrepresentation of minorities in the arts and the stereotypical use of images of people of african descent in the art communities.

 Since 2016, our Black Berlin Biennale is an official event of the UN's International Decade for People of African Descent.
 In 2017, Adetoun was invited to present the BBB as part of the German delegation to the UN Commission on Human Rights in Geneva.
-In 2018, UNESCO Germany announced BBB on its website.
-We expect this to happen again in 2020.
-We have received BBB support from the Amadeu Antonio Foundation since 2012.
+UNESCO Germany announced BBB on its website in 2018 and since 2012 we have received support from the Amadeu Antonio Foundation.

 Afrophobia, Every breath you take, Global decolonial freedom fights of the 20th & 21st century